 Facebook makes it easy for you to connect with almost anyone in the world, so there are some precautions to take in order to protect yourself from fraud and scams.
 Some common scams that are present on social media for seniors include romance scams and the “grandparent scam”, where a criminal pretends to be a relative like a child or grandchild in need of immediate financial assistance.
 In both cases, scammers are impersonating someone in order to get you to trust them.

 Here are some tips to protect yourself from scams on social media for older adults:

 - Avoid taking immediate action.
 Don’t allow yourself to be rushed into sending money to anyone – even if it is someone you love.
 If a relative is in danger, call them or verify it with other family members first.

 - Be careful if you start a relationship, whether friendly or romantic, with someone online, especially if they profess love too quickly or ask you for money.

 - Be wary of clickbait articles – they may take you to untrustworthy websites.

 - Be careful about sharing any information related to your location, especially if you have gone on vacation and are away from home.

-- Evaluate your public sharing settings.
+- Evaluate your public sharing settings and change your privacy settings.
 You may decide it’s a good idea to only share your posts with friends and family, instead of the general public on Facebook.
-You can set up your privacy settings for Facebook here.

 When you customize your social media experience and take steps to recognize misinformation and scams, you can improve your social media experience and get more of what you joined for in the first place: your friends and family.